Rutvikk-Khar/Enhancing-Text-to-SQL-for-Epidemiological-Queries-with-RAG-and-Electronic-Health-Records/README.md

 This repository contains the code of the following paper:

 Please find the Preprint here: Ziletti and D'Ambrosi, https://arxiv.org/abs/2403.09226
-This paper is accepted at NAACL 2024 Clinical NLP Workshop (https://clinical-nlp.github.io/2024/)

 Here is a summary workflow of the procedure:
 ![workflow_for_github.png](img/workflow.png)